-OLYMPIC CHAIR - Henri de Baillet Latour - Jaques Rogge
+OLYMPIC CHAIR Henri de Baillet Latour - Jacques Rogge

 About the Chair

-The Olympic Chair Henri de Baillet Latour – Jacques Rogge is a cooperation between Ghent University and the University of Louvain with the financial support of the InBev-Baillet Latour Fund.
+The Olympic Chair Henri de Baillet Latour – Jacques Rogge is a cooperation between Ghent University and the Université catholique de Louvain (UCLouvain) with the financial support of the Fund Baillet Latour.
 The Olympic Chair Henri de Baillet Latour – Jacques Rogge is the fifth Olympic Chair in the World and has as its purpose the academic study of the diverse aspects of the management of sports organisations with an emphasis on the Olympic values, to stimulate the sporting ethos and deontology of athletes and to enhance cooperation between the two parts of the country.
 The Fund Baillet Latour renewed its support to the Olympic Chair until 2020.

-At the moment, at both UGent and UCL, a scholarship researcher is financed with the resources of the Chair to do research in the domain of sport management and the Olympic values.
-At Ghent University the Olympic Chair was led, until his unforeseen and tragic death on August 14th 2010, by Professor Marc Maes.
-Professor Annick Willem, professor in sport management at the department of Movement and Sport Sciences, took over the torch.
-At Louvain University, Professor Thierry Zintz holds the Olympic Chair.
+At the moment, at both UGent and UCLouvain, a scholarship researcher is financed with the resources of the Chair to do research in the domain of sport management and the Olympic values.
+At Ghent University, the Olympic Chair was led by Professor Marc Maes, until his unforeseen death in 2010.
+Professor Annick Willem, professor in sport management at the Department of Movement and Sport Sciences, took over the torch.
+At UCLouvain, Professor Thierry Zintz holds the Olympic Chair.

-The choice of the Universities of Ghent and Louvain, like the name of this unique cooperation, wasn’t without reason.
-Count Henri de Baillet Latour studied once himself at Louvain and Count Jacques Rogge was a student of Ghent University, from which he received a honorary PhD in 2001.
+The choice for the universities of Ghent and Louvain-la-Neuve, like the name of this unique cooperation, was not without reason.
+Count Henri de Baillet Latour studied at Louvain and Count Jacques Rogge was a student at Ghent University, from which he received a honorary PhD in 2001.
 Both were the only two Belgian chairmen of the International Olympic Committee.
-Count de Baillet Latour was Chair from 1926 until 1942, while Count Rogge has been the present Chairman since 2001.
+Count de Baillet Latour was Chair from 1926 until 1942, while Count Rogge has been Chairman between 2001 and 2013.

 The Olympic week

-Every year, the universities of Ghent and Louvain-La-Neuve organize an Olympic week in the light of the Olympic Chair.
+Every year, Ghent University and UCLouvain organize an Olympic week in the light of the Olympic Chair.
 Focus in this week is on socio-economic topics related to the Olympic movement and the Olympic Games.
 During this week, courses are organized around a topical and relevant theme, lectured by an international expert in that field.

 Prof. Stephan Wassong